-Objective: Property transfers to the spouse to enable him/her to have financial support during survivorship period from the entire marital estate.
-Avoid dilution for federal estate tax).
-If the federal estate tax applies (\$5.490 mil.+) to the estate of first spouse to die, then issues are:

-- (1) how to transfer to spouse to possibly avoid estate tax at death of first spouse to die; and - (2) treatment at subsequent death (or gift) of surviving spouse?
+Objective: Property transfers to the spouse to enable him/her to have financial support during survivorship period from the entire marital estate & avoid dilution from federal estate tax.
+If the federal estate tax applies (\$11.180 mil.+) to the estate of first spouse to die, issues are: 1) how to transfer to spouse to possibly avoid estate tax at death of first spouse to die; and 2) treatment at subsequent death (or gift) of surviving spouse?
 Only tax postponement?